ministryofjustice/github-actions/code-formatter/README.md

 A Github Action to apply code formatting to file in **PRs only**.
 CI GH Action will run and automatically commit to the same branch when there is a difference in files in the PR.

-Formats Ruby, Terraform, YAML/YML, Python, Markdown and JSON file within a PR.
+Formats Ruby, Terraform, YAML/YML, Python, Markdown, JSON and html.md.erb files within a PR.

 ## USAGE